mavdic1/mario-rl-agent-mmhe/README.md

 Changing the core settings can easily break the training logic if the numbers do not align mathematically. **PPO Configuration** is handled in `src/agent/config.py` through the `n_steps` and `batch_size` variables.

 **IMPORTANT:**
-To prevent the code from crashing, your configuration must follow this specific math rule:
+To prevent the code from crashing you must follow this:
 ```bash
 (NUM_ENVS * n_steps) must be divisible by batch_size
 ```